About After Innocence

 Jon Eldan, Director

 Jon Eldan is an attorney in Oakland, California.
 He founded After Innocence in 2015, after more than a decade of volunteer work on behalf of exonerees after release.
-His work has been profiled in recent articles by The Marshall Project and Berkeley Law School, and he was recently named an Emerson Fellow.
+His work has been profiled in recent articles by The Marshall Project, Berkeley Law School, California Magazine, HuffPost and Time Magazine.

 Barry C. Scheck - Co-Founder, The Innocence Project

 Bryan Stevenson - Executive Director, Equal Justice Initiative

 Dave Eggers - Author and Co-Founder, Voice of Witness

 Joan Petersilia - Stanford University School of Law, Co-Director Stanford Criminal Justice Center